Assyrians

 - Challenges

-- Assyrians face challenges such as cultural assimilation, language preservation, and political instability in their homelands.
+- Assyrians face challenges such as cultural assimilation, political marginalization, and threats to their cultural heritage in native regions.

 - Preservation Efforts

-- Efforts to preserve Assyrian culture include language education, cultural festivals, and advocacy for minority rights, supported by community organizations and international allies.
+- Efforts to preserve Assyrian culture include language revitalization, documentation of traditions, and advocacy for cultural rights.